emqx/emqx-operator/docs/en_US/deployment/on-gcp-gke.md

 ## Deploy EMQX on GKE

-### Deploying EMQX Operator
+### Deploy EMQX Operator

-To install EMQX Operator, please check [Quick Start](https://github.com/emqx/emqx-operator/blob/main/docs/en_US/getting-started/getting-started.md)
+For the detailed steps on installing `cert-manager`, see the official documentation [Quick Start](https://github.com/emqx/emqx-operator/blob/main/docs/en_US/getting-started/getting-started.md)

+You can follow this guide for a step-by-step installation, but be mindful of the `cert-manager` installation process.

 ::: warning
 To install `cert-manager`, consult the official documentation: